Music has been used surprisingly often as an instrument of siege warfare:

 Vaclav Havel, playwright and leader of the Czechoslovak anti-communists and first post-communist President of Czechoslovakia, was drawn into active resistance because of the Czechoslovak government's suppression of a band called the Plastic People of the Universe.
 He was also such a huge Zappa fan that he offered him a Cabinet post—but the US government, which didn't like Zappa after his testimony to Congress regarding content warning labels on recordings, intervened to prevent it.
 Most importantly, the revolution Havel led was the only completely non-violent one.

 You left out the most awesome part of the story: Plastic People of the Universe was a cover band; which band?
 The Velvet Underground - inspired by the first two albums which Havel had brought back from New York before the Soviet invasion.
 And what was the name of Havel's revolution in late '80s?
 The Velvet Revolution.
 Yeah.

 Followed by the Velvet Divorce, which peacefully split the country into Slovakia and the Czech Republic.

-The leading singers of Brazil's progressive rock movement, Tropicalia, were inspired by the Beatles and other classic rock, but were censored and banned with threat of jail time by Brazil's then-oppressive government which declared the whole genre subversive because it inspired Brazil's youth.
+The leading singers of Brazil's psych/prog-rock movement, Tropicalia, were inspired by the Beatles and other classic rock, but were censored and banned with threat of jail time by Brazil's then-oppressive government which declared the whole genre subversive because it inspired Brazil's youth.
 They also took inspiration, naturally, from their own native music.

 Inverted by some store owners, who play classical music in their establishments' parking lots to discourage skateboarders or gang members from hanging around there.